 Access the Civis Platform API

-You can add the following to .bash_profile for bash:
+Add the following to .bash_profile (or .bashrc for Linux) for bash:

 pip install civis